Since its inception in the 90s, Invisalign has been the gold standard for clear aligner treatment.

 - Office visits: Unlike Invisalign, home aligners don’t require any office visits; once you receive your aligners in the mail, you wear each aligner, never leaving home.
 For a lot of busy adults, that’s a huge perk.
 That said, office visits are a necessity for extremely complicated cases.

 - Price: Long story short, Invisalign is considerably more expensive than home aligners.
 Depending on your orthodontist’s fees and the severity of your case, your Invisalign treatment could cost between $3,000 and $8,000.
-Each home aligner company has its own price point, but they range between $1,145 and $2,400.
+Each home aligner company has its own price point, but they typically range between $1,145 and $2,300.

 - Attachments: Home aligners are extremely straightforward: clear trays molded to match your teeth.
 Invisalign uses those same types of aligners, but they also have add-ons, including elastics and their proprietary Smartforce attachments.
 Those add-ons work in tandem with your aligners to create nuanced, powerful movements.